harvestinghappiness/harvestinghappiness.github.io/_posts/2016-01-01-January-Newsletter.md

 Our volunteers grown in number and our new facility has become the place for them to hang out.
 The additional space at facility has also allowed our volunteers to spend the night in a safe space as needed if they don’t feel safe returning to their homes for the night.

-{% include figure.html src="jan16pic3.jpg" size="third" alt="Guatemalan boy carrying food." %}
+{% include figure.html src="jan16pic3.jpg" size="third" alt="Guatemalan boy carrying food." side="right" %}

 Not only did the elderly receive food this year, but families in need, living partway up the volcano in houses made of cornstalks, were able to receive food assistance this Christmas.